vhcd/vhcd.github.io/_posts/2021-05-20-data-collection.md

 > [RTMaps](https://intempora.com/products/rtmaps/)™ stands for Real-Time Multisensor Applications, it is a highly-optimized component-based development and execution software tool.
 Thanks to RTMaps™ you can design, develop, test, benchmark and validate multisensor applications for Advanced Driver Assistance Systems (ADAS) and Highly Automated Driving (HAD) software functions but also advanced features in other domains such as autonomous and mobile robotics, energy, system monitoring, complex instrumentation and human factors.

-Mosty designed for [ADAS](https://en.wikipedia.org/wiki/Advanced_driver-assistance_systems) development, this tool can read and synchronize many data sources, which then can be manipulated to provide outputs, or simply recorded.
+Mostly designed for [ADAS](https://en.wikipedia.org/wiki/Advanced_driver-assistance_systems) development, this tool can read and synchronize many data sources, which then can be manipulated to provide outputs, or simply recorded.
 It natively supports most car-related data sources, and over time keeps adding support for other sources closely related to driving studies.
-And you can quite easily your own custom data sources, so no worries there.
+And you can quite easily add your own custom data sources, so no worries there.

 [![rtmaps.png]({{site.baseurl}}/images/rtmaps.png)][0]